mimiyin/choreographic-interventions-s19/README.md

 Using computer vision and visual media, we will look at directing both how people move (quality of movement) as well as where they move (pathways and spatial relationships).

 We will evaluate the strengths and weaknesses of the various sensing technologies available to us today.
-How wide is the gulf between what we can see and feel (strength, hardness, contortion) and what a computer can see and interpret (locations, contours, velocity, acceleration)?
+How wide is the gulf between what we can see and feel (strength, hardness, contortion) and what a computer can see and interpret (locations, contours, velocity)?
 Class time will be split between movement exercises, playing with examples and deconstructing code.

 The class will culminate in a final showing of student work.